On this page

 Contact

-If you are an SA VPP customer and have a question about your electricity supply or your electricity bill, please contact Energy Locals on (08) 7078 8082.
+If you are an SA VPP customer and have a question about your electricity supply or your electricity bill, contact Energy Locals on 08 7078 8082.

-If you are an SA VPP customer and have a question about the solar or battery at your home, please contact the Tesla customer support team on PowerwallSupportNA@tesla.com or 1800 646 952.
+If you are an SA VPP customer and have a question about battery or solar at your home, contact the Tesla customer support team on PowerwallSupportNA@tesla.com or 1800 646 952.

-If you have any questions about the South Australian government’s role in the project, please contact us on vpp@sa.gov.au or call the VPP hotline on 8226 2414.
-Alternatively, you can send us mail addressed to GPO Box 320, Adelaide, South Australia 5001.
+If you have any questions about the South Australian government’s role in the project, contact us on vpp@sa.gov.au or call the VPP hotline on 08 8226 2414.
+Alternatively, you can send us mail addressed to GPO Box 618, Adelaide, South Australia 5001.

 Back to top